ssinad/actions-hackathon/README.md

 # Compile LaTeX Documents and Upload to Google Drive

-### My Workflow
-I wrote this workflow to keep a history of a latex document I was working on.
-I also wanted the document to be synced with my Google drive without me having to manually upload it every time I made a change.

 #### Prerequisites
 * A Google [service account](https://cloud.google.com/iam/docs/service-accounts)
 * An encryption tool such as `gpg`